 The ordinance covers the unincorporated area of Pinellas County and the 12 cities which contract with the Pinellas Sheriff’s Office for law enforcement services.
 The contract cities are:

 There is no registration fee to sign up with SHARP.

 Alarm subscribers registered with SHARP will receive warnings for the first two false alarms within a revolving year.
-Registered alarm owners who experience more than two false alarms in one year will be subject to fines as identified below.
+Registered alarm owners who experience more than two false alarms in one year will be subject to fees as identified below.

-Fines will be collected by the Sheriff’s Office after the alarm subscriber is notified following a violation.
+fees will be collected by the Sheriff’s Office after the alarm subscriber is notified following a violation.

 An appeals process is available to both registered and non-registered subscribers.